lyraguilherme/MerakiAutomation/README.md

 # MerakiAutomation
-Just a set of scripts to automate tasks related to Meraki devices
+A set of scripts to automate tasks related to Meraki devices

 # NetworkDevices.py
 1) Script will sort through all the organizations under the user informed APIKEY.